Why Cabinet Refacing Is Different in Historic Washington, DC Homes

 How Professionals Match Historic Style While Updating the Space

 The best projects find the line between old and new.
-That’s where refacing works well by letting us hold on to what matters visually, while improving how the kitchen functions day to day.
+That’s where refacing works well by allowing original visual elements to remain, while improving how the kitchen functions day to day.

 • New doors can be picked in styles that reflect the home’s time period, such as shaker or beadboard, and chosen in stains that echo the original tones